The Ultimate Email API for Developers.

 EmailEngine requires Redis as its caching database.
 As long as you have a reasonably recent version of Redis installed, you should be good to go.
 For optimal performance, it's recommended to keep the latency between Redis and EmailEngine as low as possible.

-EmailEngine utilizes IMAP to access email accounts and SMTP to send emails.
-Other protocols such as POP3, ActiveSync, or the Exchange Web Services (EWS) SOAP API are not currently supported, but they may be added in the future.
+EmailEngine primarily uses IMAP to access email accounts and SMTP to send emails.
+It also supports the Gmail API and MS Graph API for accessing and sending emails.
+Other protocols, such as POP3, ActiveSync, or the Exchange Web Services (EWS) SOAP API, are not supported.

 As a self-hosted solution, EmailEngine does not send or store any data outside of your network.
 It only retains minimal metadata necessary for syncing and caching, but not the actual contents of the emails.
 This ensures that all data remains securely within your network.